jntesteves/dot-slash-make/README.md

 Actually, writing a ./make file might be easier for you than writing a Makefile.
 The ./make file is written in shell script, a language you might already know, while a Makefile is written in a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) full of idiosyncrasies few people fully understand (.PHONY? `=` vs `:=`).

 The following CLI behaviors were copied from Make:
-* Variables can be set in arguments of the form NAME=VALUE, f.e. `./make install PREFIX=/local`
+* Variable overrides can be set in arguments of the form NAME=VALUE, f.e. `./make install PREFIX=/local`
-  * Important caveat: this form does not support shell glob expansion, like `~/`, `./*`, etc.
+  * Caveat: this form does not allow tilde expansion `~/` (except on bash, which does tilde expansion when parsing this kind of argument)
-  This form only exists for easier migration from Make, but using environmental variables should always be preferred, so the same example as above would be better written as: `PREFIX=/local ./make install`
+  Prefer using the variable `$HOME` instead of tilde expansion
-* Any other arguments not starting with a `-` (dash) are considered targets (AKA recipes)
+* Any other arguments not starting with a `-` (dash) are considered targets
 * Many targets can be called from a single invocation, f.e. `./make lint build test`

 ## Usage